Disentanglement as Identifiable Pushforward Factorisation: Empirical Support

+We see that diagonalisation of the Jacobian term is more evident than that of the Hessian, consistent with our analysis of \Eqref{eq:real_relationship} vs disentanglement conditions C1-C2 (\Secref{sec:cleaning_up_covariances}).

+\textbf{CelebA}: We include comparable analysis on the CelebA dataset of natural face images in Appendix~\ref{app:celeba}.

-Lastly, we make a prediction based on our understanding of the interplay between $\beta$ and disentanglement (\Secref{sec:cleaning_up_covariances}).
-Our analysis suggests that higher $\beta$ increases expected noise, which weakens reconstructions, but promotes disentanglement via widened posteriors; whereas lower $\beta$ assumes less noise, which tightens reconstructions, but disentanglement is restricted under concentrated posteriors to smaller, potentially disconnected, regions.
-For both clear samples \textit{and} disentanglement, this suggests starting with high $\beta$, so that disentanglement is induced broadly; and reducing $\beta$ over training so that the model manifold is pulled tighter to the data and images become sharper.
-While not the focus of this work, we run a preliminary experiment on the dSprites dataset as a proof of concept.
-Results in \appref{app:profile_results} include baselines for constant high and low $\beta$ values (1 and 0.001); and the effect of exponentially reducing $\beta$ ($1\cl\to0.001$) over training.
-The baselines illustrate the expected results described above and, promisingly in line with our prediction, reducing $\beta$ shows both sharp reconstructions and good disentanglement.
-We note a resemblance to the ``de-noising'' process in denoising autoencoders and diffusion models and see this as an interesting future direction.
+\textbf{Varying $\bm\beta$}: Our understanding of the interplay between $\beta$ and disentanglement is that higher $\beta$ implies higher expected noise, ``blurring'' reconstructions, but enhancing disentanglement; while lower $\beta$ (less assumed noise) tightens reconstructions but limits disentanglement to concentrated, potentially disconnected regions of $\gZ$ (\Secref{sec:cleaning_up_covariances}).
+This suggests that the heuristic of starting with high $\beta$ and reducing it during training may give both disentangled and higher quality samples.
+We run experiments on the dSprites dataset and report results in \appref{app:profile_results} for constant $\beta$ baselines (1, 0,001), and exponentially reducing $\beta$ ($1\cl\to0.001$) over training.
+As predicted, the results show that annealing $\beta$ gives both sharp reconstructions and good disentanglement.
+We note the resemblance of this to ``de-noising'' in autoencoders and diffusion models, suggesting that dynamically varying $\beta$ is an interesting, potentially principled, direction for future research.